A twist on the classic red wine based sangria, this rose sangria is perfect for an afternoon with friends.

 It’s your turn: share your favourite sangria recipe in the comments below.

-Disclosure: This rose sangria post is in partnership with Pernod Ricard.
+Disclosure: This berry sangria post is in partnership with Pernod Ricard.
 I reached out to them as I wanted to use Campo Viejo rose for all the reasons I listed above and they were kind enough to sponsor this post.
-It’s because of great sponsors like these that I’m able to run this website and have afternoon rose sangria with friends.
+It’s because of great sponsors like these that I’m able to run this website and have afternoon rose cocktail with friends.